Cengiz Topel: Legacy

 A former Turkish Air Force base located near İzmit, currently in use as Cengiz Topel Naval Air Station, is named after him.
 A monument was erected on the coastal road in the village Gemikonağı near Lefke in Northern Cyprus, where he had landed by parachute.
 A bronze statue in Eskişehir depicts him in flight suit.
-A number of places, schools in Turkey and a hospital in Northern Cyprus are named after him.
+A number of places, including schools, in Turkey and a hospital in Northern Cyprus are named after him.